Walter Adolph: Aerial victory claims

 Author Spick lists him with 28 aerial victories, claimed in 79 combat missions.
 That are three victories more than authors Obermaier, Caldwell, Prien, Stemmer, Rodeike and Bock attribute him with.
+Spick states that Adolph had a mission-to-claim ratio of 2.82.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for more than 21 aerial victory claims, plus four further unconfirmed claims.
 This number includes one claim during the Spanish Civil War and 20 on the Western Front of World War II.